AztecProtocol/aztec-packages/yarn-project/end-to-end/README.md

 which will spawn the two processes.

-You can also run this by `docker-compose up` which will spawn 2 different containers for Anvil and the test runner.
+You can also run this by `docker-compose up`, which will spawn 2 different containers for Anvil and the test runner.